 “Why would I advertise here?”

-TheBloggess.com is an award-winning blog with an amazing community that gets millions of page views.
+TheBloggess.com is an award-winning blog with an amazing community.
 We don’t understand it either but it’s very nice.

 Normal people should stop reading now but here’s my media kit for marketing professionals who want to advertise here but who need to convince their boss that I’m more than just a dangerous psychopath:

 About Jenny: Jenny is a columnist, blogger and #1 NYT best-selling author.
 Her personal blog (www.thebloggess.com) is extremely popular.
 She’s been featured on the New York Times, Gawker, Salon.com, Mashable, The London Times, The Washington Post, People, O Magazine, CNN, Time Magazine, The Today Show.
 MSNBC calls her an “internet rockstar”, Forbes repeatedly lists thebloggess.com as one of the Top 100 Websites for Women, and Katie Couric calls her “Hilarious.”
 She is a repeated finalist (and an occasional winner) in the Weblog awards for Best Writing, Most Humorous Writer, Shorty Award, Best Design, Blog of the Year, and Lifetime Acheivement.
 She was once named The Huffington Posts’s Greatest Person of the Day and has fooled many people into thinking she’s very important.
-She is a sought-after speaker who sells out venues, and has almost a half million twitter followers, including Ellen DeGeneres, the Today Show, Barack Obama and many more.
-She’s written three books (Let’s Pretend This Never Happened: A Mostly True Memoir, Furiously Happy: A Funny Book About Horrible Things and YOU ARE HERE: An Owner’s Manual for Dangerous Minds which were all award-winning NYT bestsellers.
+She is a sought-after speaker who sells out venues, and has almost a half million twitter followers, including the Today Show, Barack Obama and many more.
+She’s written three books (Let’s Pretend This Never Happened: A Mostly True Memoir, Furiously Happy: A Funny Book About Horrible Things, YOU ARE HERE: An Owner’s Manual for Dangerous Minds and Broken (in the best possible way) which were all award-winning NYT bestsellers.